Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice: Supplemental Material

 In order to find the stable islands of interaction-induced Bloch oscillation it is convenient to define a third observable, as a simple product of the previous two observables, \be \Theta = \Delta n \cdot \mathrm{avg}_t \langle \max[P_n (t)] \rangle \ee see Fig.~\ref{fig_suppl1}, where we show that $\Theta$ is close to zero both in the stationary and chaotic phases, and therefore it is a good observable to identify non-stationary regular dynamics in the system.

-Finally, in Fig.~\ref{fig_suppl2} we illustrate the expectation values of particle number operators $\langle \hat n _j (t) \rangle$ in the course of time evolution for different parameters of the system, showing more examples of interaction-induced oscillations.
+In Fig.~\ref{fig_suppl2} we illustrate the expectation values of particle number operators $\langle \hat n _j (t) \rangle$ in the course of time evolution for different parameters of the system, showing more examples of interaction-induced oscillations.
+Finally, in Fig.~\ref{fig_suppl_sec_order}, we present an example of oscillatory dynamics beyond the mean field in the second-order cumulant expansion.
+The panel clearly demonstrates that induced Bloch oscillations persist despite quantum fluctuations, though we anticipate quantitative differences in both the nature of the oscillations and the phase diagram